FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 1. Access the AWS Systems Manager via your AWS Console (note the region)
 2. Under Node Tools, press **Run Command**, then **Run command** again
 3. Search for `packages` and select the **OpenRemote-UpdatePackagesDocument-xxxxxxxxxxxx**
 4. Scroll down to the **Target** selection section, select **Choose instances manually**, and select the OpenRemote instance
 5. Press the **Run** button at the bottom of the page
 6. The next page will show the status of the command, and the below once the command has run successfully and any messages
+7. Clicking on the Instance ID will show the output of the commands

+## Update EC2 Instance OS

+1. Access the AWS Systems Manager via your AWS Console (note the region)
+2. Under Node Tools, press **Run Command**, then **Run command** again
+3. Search for `docker` and select the **OpenRemote-UpdateAWSLinuxOSDocument-xxxxxxxxxxxx**
+4. Scroll down to the **Target** selection section, select **Choose instances manually**, and select the OpenRemote instance
+5. Press the **Run** button at the bottom of the page
+6. The next page will show the status of the command, and the below once the command has run successfully and any messages